scipion-em/docs/release-2.0.0/sources/docs/facilities/facilities-workflows.rst.txt

 (0 for *strings*, 1 for *booleans*, 2 for *paths*, 3 for *integers*, and 4 for *floats*).

-In the figure above, there are three examples: the *filesPath*, *dosePerFrame* and *gainFile* fields.
-In this case all three belongs to the same protocol, however there is no restriction in this way and, thus, you can add a dynamic field to any parameter to any protocol.
+In the figure above, there are three examples: the *filesPath*, *dosePerFrame* and *gainFile* fields (follow the arrows to see their behavior).
+In this case all three belongs to the same protocol.
+However there is no restriction in this way and, thus, you can add a dynamic field to any parameter to any protocol.
 Notice that the type for the *filesPath* field is set to 2, which means *path*, then Scipion will check that this path exists before starting to process.